sugiarto212/Mini-Portofolio-Project-for-Bootcamp-Digital-Fair-37.0-by-Dibimbing.id---Data-Science/README.md

 # Mini-Portofolio-Project-for-Bootcamp-Digital-Fair-37.0-by-Dibimbing.id---Data-Science
-Comparative Analysis of Random Forest, Logistic Regression, and Support Vector Machine for Diabetes Progression Classification
+This project is a comparative analysis of three machine learning algorithms: Random Forest, Logistic Regression, and Support Vector Machine in the classification of diabetes progression.
+Utilizing a dataset consisting of 442 samples and 10 predictor features, the project aims to evaluate the performance of each model based on accuracy, precision, recall, and confusion matrix.
+The results of this project will help in understanding the effectiveness of various classification methods in predicting the progression of diabetes.